the-game-masters/MusicWiz/README.md

 * Pulls music from the device's music library and begins playing a song at random.
 * Upon start up, a 15 second timer begins and displays as a countdown bar on the top of the screen.
 * Displays the Album's cover art if present, otherwise will display a default music logo.
-* Gives the user four options to choose from, one being the correct answer.
+* Gives the user four options to choose from, one being the correct song while the others songs pulled from their library.
 * If the user chooses the correct answer, the timer resets and the user will gain points equal to the amount of time left.
 * Tracks current score for the session as well as calculates a score for each answer based on time remaining to answer the question.
 #### Features to be added: